 Though modern living continually exposes you to mercury, there are steps you can take to reduce this exposure and prevent further storage in your body.

 Filter Your Air

 Using a HEPA filter can keep toxic heavy metals such as mercury out of your air supply.
-Keep one in your home and office to ensure you’re not inadvertently inhaling mercury from nearby coal burning plants.
+Keep one in your home and office to ensure you’re not inadvertently inhaling mercury from nearby coal-burning plants.

 Filter Your Water

-Pollution and runoff from everything from manufacturing to industrial agriculture has resulted in heavy metals finding their way into a large number of aquifers.1 Despite EPA regulation, the permitted levels are still too high to be unsafe, or in some cases, there are no regulations at all.
+Pollution and runoff from everything from manufacturing to industrial agriculture have resulted in heavy metals finding their way into a large number of aquifers.1 Despite EPA regulation, the permitted levels are still too high to be unsafe, or in some cases, there are no regulations at all.